Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Related Work

-\textbf{Bayesian latent variable models for non-linear regression.} For Bayesian ``latent input noise'' models where the function $f$ is nonlinear, there are a number of works that place a Gaussian Process prior over $f$ (e.g. ~\citet{lawrence2007hierarchical, mchutchon2011Gaussian, damianou2014variational}).
-In contrast, there is only a few works on ``latent input noise'' models that place a BNN prior over $f$~\citep{wright1999bayesian, depeweg2018decomposition}.
-While GP latent variable models have been shown to successfully capture complex noise patterns in low-dimensional regression data \cite{}, for high-dimensional data with non-local structure (e.g. images, natural language) it is more natural to apply models like BNN+LV whose priors are over flexible parametric forms of $f$.
-However, in this work, we show that the flexibility gained by adding latent input noise variables to BNNs presents new challenges for inference.
-In fact, to our knowledge, we are the first to describe non-trivial likelihood non-identifiability that occurs in BNN+LV and how this non-identifiability impacts inference (particularly variational inference).
-We note that the non-identifiability we characterize in this paper is different than the previously studied weight-space symmetry of BNNs, and thus presents different challenges for inference; the posterior multi-modality caused by the weight-space symmetry has been empirically shown to slow the convergence for MCMC methods and lead to poor variational approxiations ~\citep{pourzanjani_improving_2017, papamarkou_challenges_2019}.
+To our knowledge, we are the first to describe non-trivial likelihood non-identifiability that occurs in BNN+LV and how this non-identifiability impacts inference (particularly variational inference).
+The non-identifiability we characterize in this paper is different than the previously studied weight-space symmetry of BNNs, and thus presents different challenges for inference; the posterior multi-modality caused by the weight-space symmetry has been empirically shown to slow the convergence for MCMC methods and lead to poor variational approximations ~\citep{pourzanjani_improving_2017, papamarkou_challenges_2019}.
 In contrast, the BNN+LV likelihood non-identifiability we characterize is between the weights and latent variables.
-It causes the posterior mode of the posterior $p(W, z_1, \dots, z_N | \mathcal{D})$ to be asymptotically biased.
+As we show in this work, it causes the posterior mode of the posterior $p(W, z_1, \dots, z_N | \mathcal{D})$ to be asymptotically biased.
 These problems have not been explicitly considered in previous work likely because the impacts of non-identifiability on inference are often attributed to general optimization difficulties.
-Based on our analysis of non-identifiability in BNN+LV models, we propose modifications to mean-field variational inference that explicitly mitigate for the effects of likelihood non-identifiability.
+Based on our analysis of non-identifiability in BNN+LV models, we propose modifications to the mean-field variational family that explicitly mitigate the effects of likelihood non-identifiability.